At border control

 - your passport or identity card

-- have your passport ready - remove it from a passport holder if you use one
+- have your passport or identity card ready - remove it from a holder or wallet if you use one

 - remove your sunglasses if you’re wearing them

 - move through passport control together if you’re in a family